john-science/python_for_scientists/classes/17_testing_projects/lecture_17.md

-# Testing Python Projects
+# Unit Testing

-This lecture does not apply to stand-alone Python scripts.
-It's not even for small programs with one or two modules.
-This lecture is for Python projects that have gotten big enough to have several modules and be distributed to several people.
+Today we're goingt to begin a big conversation about testing code.
+This lecture does not apply to stand-alone Python scriptr, or even small programs with one or two modules.
+The bigger a program gets, the more important testing becomes.

 #### Installation

-There are many libraries for testing Python projects.
-To keep this lecture from becoming its own course, we only show examples using `unittest`, which is the standar libraries (Python v2.7 or v3.2 or newer).
+None!
+Everything we talk about today is part of the Python standard library.

 ## Unit Tests